B-UMMI/INNUca/README.md

       -o /output/directory/, --outdir /output/directory/
                             Path for output directory (default: .)
-      -j N, --threads N     Number of threads (default: 1) --doNotUseProvidedSoftware
+      -j N, --threads N     Number of threads (default: 1) --jarMaxMemory 10     Sets the maximum RAM Gb usage by jar files (Trimmomatic and Pilon).
+Can also be auto or off.
+When auto is set, 1 Gb per thread will be used up to the free available memory (default: off)
+      --doNotUseProvidedSoftware
                             Tells the software to not use FastQC, Trimmomatic, SPAdes and Samtools that are provided with INNUca.py